Every PC gamer is aware of the term “thermal throttling”, especially those who live in hotter areas, or those who love to overclock their PCs.

 Thermal throttling happens when your CPU/GPU takes a lot of load, gets hot, and reaches a point where the cooling solution that you have implemented, fails to dissipate the heat that is being generated, and when it fails, the thermal throttling kicks in.

 You could say that thermal throttling is your system’s way of ensuring that your PC components do not get killed, or damaged because of all that heat.

-This simply results in the life span of your graphics card or your CPU reduced drastically, which never is a good idea.
+This simply results in the lifespan of your graphics card or your CPU reduced drastically, which is never a good thing to happen.